London to Poland by Train in the Sixties and Seventies

 To make the journey today from London St. Pancras International to Kraków would involve three train changes, and the trip would take at least 24 hours.
 Arguably, your journey now would be far more comfortable as you would travel in modern railway rolling stock.

-Your itinerary today would involve catching a direct Eurostar train from London St. Pancras International to Amsterdam-Centraal, where you would change to a direct train to Berlin Hbf.
-At Berlin Hbf you would change to a direct train to Kraków.
+Your itinerary today would involve taking a direct Eurostar train from London St. Pancras International to Amsterdam Centraal, where you would change to a direct train to Berlin Hauptbahnhof.
+At Berlin Hbf, you would change to a direct train to Kraków.

 St Pancras International Station.